developer-zebra/developer-zebra-site/src/devicetracker/1-0/guide/admin/index.md

 The selected device is now tagged only with the designated text and the tag name is displayed in the Tags column on the dashboard.

 **Delete Tag** - delete the specified tag
-1. Select the device to tag.
+1. Select the device with an existing tag.
 Tick the checkbox for the device row.
 2. In the Action menu at the top left of the table, select “Manage Tags”.
-3. Enter a tag name in the text field.
-Press Enter key.
+Any existing tags associated with the device are displayed.
-4. Click Save next to the entry field.
+3. Click on the "x" next to the tag name to delete.
-5. Click Delete in the pop-up message.
-6. Click OK in the confirmation message.
 The tag is removed from the selected device and the tag name is no longer displayed in the Tags column on the dashboard.

 **Search Tag** - search for devices with the specified tag name
 1. Click on the magnifying glass at the top left above the table.
 Select Tags.
 2. Enter the tag to search in the field and click the Search button.
-While typing, existing tag names may appear – the desired tag can be selected.
+While typing, auto-suggestions from existing tags  may appear – the desired tag can be selected.

 ##Export Data
-An device report can be generated for inventory and tracking.
+A device report can be generated for inventory and tracking.
 In the **Active** tab, tap on the Export Data icon at the top right of the table and click on CSV to export the device information in .csv file format.

 ##Manage Users
 Create additional users to access the server.
 After logging in as the administrator, click on the admin name at the top right of the Admin View and select **Manage Users**.